Introduction to bone grafts

 Healos ® (Orquest, Mountain View, CA):

-Healos® is a matrix of bovine fibrillar Type I collagen coated with hydroxyapatite mineral, which constitutes approximately 25% of the implant by weight.
+Healos ® is a matrix of bovine fibrillar Type I collagen coated with HAmineral, which constitutes approximately 25% of the implant by weight.
 It can be mixed with bone marrow aspirate to provide osteogenic and osteoinductive potential.
 Another addition to this bone graft is MP52, which is a member of the BMP family.
-Addition of this protein further increases the osteogenic potential of this bone graft.
+The addition of this protein further increases the osteogenic potential of this bone graft.

 Collagraft ® (Zimmer Corp, Warsaw, IN):

 Collagraft is a composite of suspended fibrillar collagen and a porous calcium phosphate ceramic, in a ratio of 1:1.
 The fibrillar collagen is highly purified ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Tricos ® (Baxter BioSciences BioSurgery):